 Earlier, procurement teams had two major focuses: cost reduction and risk mitigation.
 With the rise of automation and cloud services, they now also need to focus on efficiency, accessibility, and sustainability of purchasing decisions.

-As the fusion of technology and procurement is gathering momentum, here are five future of procurement technology advancements that every organization needs to adapt now to stay competitive.
+As the fusion of technology and procurement is gathering momentum, here are the top five futures of procurement technology advancements that every organization needs to adapt now to stay competitive.

 1. Cloud-based platforms